-Product name: William Blair - U.S. Large Cap Growth Fund ("Fund") Legal entity identifier: 549300MNF9BTNJOAE718
+Product name: William Blair - U.S. Large Cap Growth Fund ("Fund") Legal entity identifier: 549300MNF9BTNJOAE718 aligned with the

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective. provided that the investment does not significantly harm anv environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective. provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the
+The EU Taxonomy is a classification system laid down in Regulation 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be